Lorne Epstein

 Actions

-Lorne Epstein, SHRM-SCP, MSOD, social scientist, keynote, and Vistage speaker who consults with leaders on methods to improve the ROI of decision-making by reducing biases.
-Over 15,000 professionals have taken his workshops.
+Lorne Epstein, SHRM-SCP, MSOD, is a social scientist, keynote, and Vistage speaker who consults with senior leaders on improving decision-making outcomes by reducing biases.
+Over 60,000 professionals have taken his workshops worldwide.
 He has been quoted in Forbes, Cosmopolitan, Christian Science Monitor, and other publications.
-Lorne is obtaining his master’s degree in cognitive neuroscience at George Mason University.
-His Bias Impact report has been downloaded over 1000 times.
-Lorne has been leading experiential workshops since 1993 and has been an HR professional since 1996.
-As a leader in Talent Acquisition, he built recruiting teams in the U.S., India, and Brazil.
-His research focuses on improving decision-making and reducing the impacts of unconscious bias in the workplace.
+His research focuses on improving decision-making and reducing the impacts of bias in the workplace.
+Lorne has been leading experiential workshops since 1993.
 His book, You're Hired!
 Interview Skills to Get the Job has been downloaded over a half-million times worldwide.
-He is a Lifetime Charter Member of the Association of Talent Acquisition Professionals.
+Lorne is currently studying cognitive neuroscience at the master’s level at George Mason University.
+He was admitted to the Phi Kappa Phi Honor Society and Psi Chi, The National Honor Society of Psychology.

 Area of Expertise